Encrypt data using customer-managed encryption keys (CMEK)

 Cloud KMS can run in the same Google Cloud project as AML AI or in a separate project where you centrally manage keys for multiple projects.

-For more information about CMEK in general, including when and why to enable it, see the Cloud KMS documentation.
+For more information about CMEK in general, see the Cloud KMS documentation.

 Customer Data

+The AML AI encryption configuration in an instance is used only for AML AI resources and their data.
 AML AI doesn't manage the encryption of input or output data in your Google Cloud project.
-If you want this data to be encrypted, then you must set up a separate CMEK key in your Google Cloud project.
-The specified KMS key in an instance is used for AML AI resources and their data.
+If you want this data to be encrypted using CMEK, then you must set up a Cloud KMS key to match your chosen key protection level configured on the BigQuery dataset.
+You can also reuse the same key used by AML AI.

 Creating a key and granting permissions